curran/setupHadoop/README.md

 </configuration>
 ```

-## Control Hadoop

 The following commands are defined in `/usr/local/hadoop/bin` and `/usr/local/hadoop/sbin`.
 They are available as commands to execute because these paths were added to `$PATH` by `setupHadoop.sh`.

 Format the file system.

 `hdfs namenode -format` WARNING - if you want to set up a cluster, make sure all configurations are set before executing this.
-If this is executed with config for a single machine, then it seems to break the state of the system and you cannot get the full cluster working.
+If this is executed with config for a single machine, then it seems to break the state of the system and you cannot get the full cluster working without starting from scratch.

 `start-dfs.sh` Start HDFS.
-This will launch the NameNode and DataNode Hadoop daemons.
+This will launch the NameNode and DataNode Hadoop daemons on the master AND slaves (via SSH).
-`stop-dfs.sh` Stop HDFS.
+`stop-dfs.sh` Stop HDFS on master and slaves.

-You can always check to see which daemons are running by executing `jps`.
+You can always check to see which daemons are running on a given node by executing `jps`.
 The output will look something like this:

 ```
 $ jps